 Emotional Life Support

 Only people who have significant problems in life seek emotional help, but you’re okay, right?
-Just pause for a second and let’s talk.
-Some women eat healthily, exercise, get plenty of rest, and are physically fit and attractive on the outside but they’re on emotional life support.
+Just pause for a second, and let’s talk.
+Some women eat healthily, exercise, get plenty of rest, and are physically fit and attractive on the outside, but they’re on emotional life support.

 Childhood and Adult Trauma

-These are not the habits like alcoholism but the good ones (so they think) of working hard (workaholism) extreme exercise, computer, phone, and Christian work addiction.
+These are not the habits like alcoholism but the good ones (so they think) of working hard (workaholism), extreme exercise, computer, phone, and Christian work addiction.

-When many ignore emotional problems, they think they are not allowing it to interfere with their life.
+You cannot be spiritually mature and emotionally unhealthy.
+Many spiritual people are merely adult children or teenagers.
+When many ignore emotional problems, thinking they cannot interfere with their lives.
 But when you grow up with or experience any form of trauma or abuse, you adapt to it, and it becomes routine.